ibmverse/verse-developer/_reference/reference.md

 ## Verse Action Extensions
 Verse supports action extensions in various places in the Verse UI: the mail compose view, the mail read view and the business card, etc.
-The `mail.compose` action extension adds an action to the `more actions` button when composing a mail.
+The `mail.compose` action extension adds an action to the `more actions` button in the New Message window when composing a mail.
 When an extension is clicked, Verse opens your application in a new window and sends the requested information to it.
 For example, if you add a `mail.read` action extension, Verse will send the mail subject, body, recipients, date, etc. See [here](#action-extensions) for the full reference of action extensions.